 |Malware— email is particularly susceptible to malware and viruses.
 Attachments and links sent through email can easily catch anyone off guard, and a variety of viruses can be spread this way.|

-When comparing email and instant messaging, it’s interesting to look at the history behind them both.
+When comparing email vs instant messaging, it’s interesting to look at the history behind them both.
 Instant messaging is a relative newcomer but has been gradually growing in popularity.
-Today, there are billions of active users spread across popular apps such as WhatsApp, Facebook Messenger, and Skype to name but a few.
+Today, there are billions of active users spread across popular chat alternatives such as WhatsApp, Facebook Messenger, and Skype to name but a few.
 It is fast, responsive, and very easy to use, however, it lacks the gravitas of email and is generally considered suitable only for informal messaging.

 |Instant— messages are received on the device instantly whenever the recipient is online.
 Notifications ensure that received messages are acknowledged.

 |Intrusive— unlike email, it’s hard to ignore the constant notifications and, if you turn alerts off, you risk negating the benefits of its instant nature.|

 |Responsive— unlike email, instant messaging tends to elicit a response much faster.
 People are generally more willing to reply immediately.

 |Proprietary— when communicating through chat alternatives, both parties must use the same chat service.|